Sergeant Riley’s Absence

 As a young man he worked for Norfolk and Western Railroad and loved spending time with his family and friends.
 In the days before the war he earned enough money to buy a ’37 Coupe when only a few people in the community had a car.
 By all accounts he was a quiet, humble man with a kind spirit.
 I can imagine him cruising along the dusty dirt roads wearing that amiable smile and offering a ride to anyone along the way.

-Yet it was another vehicle traveling that dusty road on a summer Sunday morning that many wish to forget.
+Yet it was another vehicle traveling that dusty road on a summer Sunday morning that many wished to forget.
 When the officers pulled up in the military car the service at Mount Herman gave pause as my Great Grandfather Riley was called outside.
 Before a word could be spoken an entire community inhaled the winds of war and gasped with sorrow.

 Mark Herman Riley